Glodgar/comparison-RNN/README.md

 # Comparison efficency of SimpleRNN, LSTM and GRU in processing of sequences
 <!-- ├ ┬ ┼  ┤ -->
+## Introduction
+The research consisted of comparing the effectiveness of models built based on SimpleRNN, LSTM and GRU layers in sequence processing.
+The research included teaching and testing of the developed models.
+The task of the models was to predict the prevailing temperature after 24 hours based on the previous 10 days.

+The research was conducted in three ways
+* for data containing only temperature (T)
+* for data containing temperature, pressure, humidity and maximum wind speed
+* for data containing temperature modified by an exponential moving average of the last two days

+The effectiveness of the model was evaluated by the model learning time and the average distance between the prediction and the expected value, described by the formula:
+$\aD=(sum(|X x_true - X x_pred|))/n$

 ## Development Environment
 * CPU: Intel(R) Core(TM) i5-7600K CPU @ 380GHz 3.79 GHz
 * Ram: 16.0 GB